awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_DATASHARE.md

 # ALTER DATASHARE<a name="r_ALTER_DATASHARE"></a>

 Changes the definition of a datashare\.
 You can add objects or remove objects using ALTER DATASHARE\.
+You can only change a datashare in the current database\.
+Add or remove objects from the associated database to a datashare\.
 The owner of the datashare with the required permissions on the datashare objects to be added or removed can alter the datashare\.

 ## Required privileges<a name="r_ALTER_DATASHARE-privileges"></a>